-Websites using "framed models" allow you to define width limits for the main body of the page.
+Websites using "framed templates" allow you to define width limits for the main body of the page.

-The boxed layout sets a fixed width to display the content of each of your pages.
-So, regardless of the screen resolution, your website will always remain the same size because the container has a fixed width.
+The boxed layout defines a fixed width to display the content of each of your pages.
+Thus, whatever the screen resolution, your website will always keep the same size because the boxed layout offers a fixed width.

-Even if in the mobile version it can reduce the width of your pages, in the desktop version (and especially on large computers), the reading of your pages and articles will be made easier because the user will not have to browse your essays on a 100% width.
-This can be tiring on very large screens.
+Even if in mobile version it can reduce the width of your pages, in desktop version (and especially on large computers), the reading of your pages and articles will be facilitated because the user will not have to browse your essays on a width in 100%.
+This can be tiring on very wide screens.

 When to choose the nested layout?

-Ideally, you should decide on this layout from the beginning of the launch of your web project.
+Ideally, you should decide on this layout from the beginning of your web project.

-Even if it can be modified along the way (because it's very easy to check or uncheck the Divi option), it could impact the overall design of your site.
+Even though this can be changed on the fly (as it's very easy to check or uncheck the option in Divi), it could impact the overall design of your site.

-The nested (or not) layout should be decided at the same time as the type of header you want to offer on your site.
+The nested layout (or not) should be decided at the same time as the type of header you wish to offer on your site.

-To learn more about the types of menus/headers offered by Divi, I suggest you discover my article about Divi's menus and headers.
-In this article, you will discover the various types of design that you can use for the main menu of your Divi website.
+To learn more about the types of menus/headers offered by Divi, I suggest you discover my article about Divi menus and headers.
+In this article, you'll learn about the various design types you can use for your Divi site's main menu.

-How to activate the nested layout on Divi?
+How do I enable nested layout on Divi?

 Good news, it's more than simple.
-Just check an option in the Divi settings.
+Just check an option in Divi's settings.

 - Click on General Settings